3MAH/3mah.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 excerpt: "Simcoon is a scientific library built to facilitate the analysis of mechanics of materials.
 It is built on the top of Armadillo, a high quality C++ linear algebra library.
 It integrates several algorithms for the analysis of heterogeneous materials Enjoy!"
+intro:
+- excerpt: 'Simcoon is a C++ library with emphasis on speed and ease-of-use.
+Its principle focus is to provide tools to facilitate the implementation of up-to-date constitutive model for materials in Finite Element Analysis Packages.
+This is done by providing a C++ API to generate user material subroutine based on a library of functions.
+Also, SMART+ provides tools to analyse the behavior of material, considering loading at the material point level.'
 layouts_gallery:
   - url: /assets/images/feature1_index.png
     image_path: /assets/images/feature1_index.png